Skip to content

 Processing Order

 The converter processes markdown in this order: 1.
 Convert markdown to HTML using Python markdown library 2.
 Remove title if not explicitly provided 3.
 Process table of contents markers 4.
 Convert info/warning/success/error macros 5.
 Convert HTML comments to placeholders 6.
-Convert code blocks to Confluence macros 7.
-Remove emojis (if requested) 8.
-Add contents section (if requested) 9.
-Process footnote references 10.
-Process internal anchor links
+Render Mermaid diagrams to images (if --mermaid is set) 7.
+Convert code blocks to Confluence macros 8.
+Remove emojis (if requested) 9.
+Add contents section (if requested) 10.
+Process footnote references 11.
+Process internal anchor links 12.
+Rewrite cross-document links (if multiple files are being published)

 Limitations and Notes